vercel/next.js/docs/advanced-features/automatic-static-optimization.md

 ## How it works

-If `getInitialProps` is present, Next.js will use its default behavior and render the page on-demand, per-request (meaning Server-Side Rendering).
+If `getServerSideProps` or `getInitialProps` is present in a page, Next.js will use its default behavior and render the page on-demand, per-request (meaning [Server-Side Rendering](/docs/basic-features/pages.md#server-side-rendering)).

-If `getInitialProps` is absent, Next.js will **statically optimize** your page automatically by prerendering the page to static HTML.
+If the above is not the case, Next.js will **statically optimize** your page automatically by prerendering the page to static HTML.

 During prerendering, the router's `query` object will be empty since we do not have `query` information to provide during this phase.
 Any `query` values will be populated client-side after hydration.

+> **Note:** Parameters added with [dynamic routes](/docs/routing/dynamic-routes.md) to a page that's using [`getStaticProps`](/docs/basic-features/data-fetching.md#getstaticprops-static-generation) will always be available inside the `query` object.

 `next build` will emit `.html` files for statically optimized pages.
 For example, the result for the page `pages/about.js` would be: